Wars – Terrorist Attacks – Anxiety and Depression – Mass Shootings – Domestic Violence – Relationship Breakdowns

 This is where Psychotherapy can help – or hinder – this process, depending on the approach.
 Psychotherapy that aims to adjust the person to society will reinforce the status quo.

-When the aim of Psychotherapy is to support the biological integration of the individual, to re-open the heart, to enable the individual to give and receive love rather than “to adjust them to society” – and when this is understood in context – ie sociologically as well as psychologically – then the natural consequence is to FEEL the connectedness of all beings and to act accordingly.
+When the aim of Psychotherapy is to support the biological integration of the individual, to re-open the heart, to enable the individual to give and receive love rather than “to adjust them to society” – and when this is understood in context – ie sociologically as well as psychologically – then the natural consequence is to FEEL our connection with all beings, with the environment and with the planet, and to act accordingly.

 You do not have to be mentally ill to seek the help of a Psychotherapist – on the contrary, seeking help is a sign of strength and emotional maturity.